wp-plugins/showeblogin-facebook-page-like-box/readme.txt

 This plugin works with the responsive, fluid and static layouts and lets you easily embed and promote any Facebook Page on your WordPress website.
 With the help of this plugin, your live visitors can like, comment and share all your Facebook posts in addition to liking and sharing your Facebook Page to their friends without having to leave your site.

 = Features =
+You can't ignore the power of more than 1.45 billion monthly active users on Facebook.
+So, its time to promote your websites on facebook.com and increase your site users on social media.
+Facebook like box is one of the most important part of social optimization.
 Following are the unique features of this plugin:-

 * Show FB Like box for any Facebook Page.
 * Change the width and height in accordance with your website.